-$p_i^{(k)}$ is probability of obtaining result $i$ in measurement $\mathcal{M}^{(k)}_\textrm{A}$ upon subsystem A, $\tilde{\rho}_{\textrm{B}i}^{(k)}$ is the corresponding post-measure state of subsystem B, and $\tilde{\rho}_{\textrm{A}}^{(k)}$ is the state of subsystem A after that measurement without knowing outcome.
-As one can see, this definition is also measurement-dependent.
-We can actually make a measurement-independent definition by requiring a minimization over all projective measurements.
-But this would complicate the calculation and make it difficult to obtain a closed expression.
-Also, in the lab we would always chose specific measurements when the optimal measurement is not\ available.
-In the meantime to gain more information, one would implement more than one measurement.
-In such a situation, it would be very helpful if we know any relation between the thermal discord corresponding to different measurements.
+the state of the subsystem A after the measurement without knowing any outcome.
+Thermal discord concerns about the entropic cost of performing a local projective measurement on the subsystem of a bipartite state and is relevant with the thermodynamics of correlated systems \cite{modi2012classical}.
+The definition of thermal discord is also measurement-dependent.
+We can generally make a measurement-independent definition by requiring a minimization over all projective measurements, but this would in principle complicate the calculation and make it difficult to obtain a closed expression.
+In the experiment, we would always choose specific measurements when the optimal measurement is not available.
+In the meantime to gain more information, one would implement more than one measurements with different bases.
+In such a situation, it would be very helpful if we know any relation among thermal discord with multiple measurements.